-Always keep on file a signed and dated periodic inspection report of the wire rope's condition.
-The report must cover all inspection points discussed in this section.
-The information in the reports can then be used to determine when a wire rope should be replaced.
+A signed and dated report of the wire rope's condition at each periodic inspection must be kept on file at all times.
+The report must cover all inspection points listed in this section.
+The information in the records can then be used to establish data which can be used to determine when a wire rope should be replaced.